Saltar al contenido principal

 10.64898/2026.02.28.708685

 Protein solubility critically influences recombinant expression efficiency and downstream biotechnological applications.
 While deep learning models have improved predictive accuracy, the intrinsic magnitude, redundancy, and interpretability of classical sequence-derived determinants remain insufficiently characterized.
-We performed a statistically rigorous large-scale univariate analysis on a curated dataset of 78,031 proteins (46,450 soluble; 31,581 insoluble).
-Thirty-six biochemical descriptors were evaluated using Mann–Whitney U tests with Benjamini–Hochberg false discovery rate correction.
-Effect sizes were quantified using Cliff’s δ, and discriminative performance was assessed by ROC–AUC.
-Although 34 features remained significant after correction, most exhibited small effect sizes and substantial class overlap, consistent with a weak-signal regime.
-The strongest effects were associated with size-related features (sequence length and molecular weight; δ ≈ −0.21), whereas charge-related descriptors, particularly the proportion of negatively charged residues (δ = 0.150; AUC = 0.575), showed consistent but modest shifts.
-Spearman correlation analysis revealed near-complete redundancy among major size-related variables (ρ up to 0.998).
-Applying a redundancy threshold (|ρ| ≥ 0.85), we derived a parsimonious composite integrating sequence length and negative charge proportion, achieving AUC = 0.624 (MCC = 0.1746).
-These findings demonstrate that sequence-level solubility information is intrinsically low-dimensional and governed by coordinated weak effects, establishing a transparent statistical baseline for large-scale solubility characterization.
+We performed a large-scale univariate analysis on a curated dataset of 78,031 proteins (46,450 soluble; 31,581 insoluble).
+Thirty-six biochemical descriptors were evaluated using Mann-Whitney U tests with Benjamini-Hochberg false discovery rate correction.
+Effect sizes were quantified using Cliff’s δ , and discriminative performance was assessed by ROC AUC.
+Although 34 features remained statistically significant after correction, most exhibited small effect sizes and substantial overlap between classes.
+The strongest effects were associated with size-related features (sequence length and molecular weight; δ ≈ −0.21), whereas charge-related descriptors, particularly the proportion of negatively charged residues ( δ = 0.150; AUC = 0.575), showed consistent but modest shifts.
+Spearman correlation analysis revealed near-complete redundancy among major size-related variables ( ρ up to 0.998).
+Applying a redundancy threshold (| ρ | ≥ 0.85), we derived a parsimonious composite integrating sequence length and negative charge proportion, achieving AUC = 0.624 (MCC = 0.1746).
+These findings suggest that sequence-level solubility information is consistent with a low-dimensional organization at the level of global sequence-derived descriptors and governed by coordinated weak effects, establishing a transparent statistical baseline for large-scale solubility characterization.

 Puedes escribir una PREreview de Large-Scale Statistical Dissection of Sequence-Derived Biochemical Features Distinguishing Soluble and Insoluble Proteins.
 Una PREreview es una revisión de un preprint y puede variar desde unas pocas oraciones hasta un extenso informe, similar a un informe de revisión por pares organizado por una revista.